-A battery that has, for example, a capacity of 100 Ah, theoretically can give a current of 10 amps for 10 hours, or 1 amp for 100 hours.
+A battery that has, for example, a capacity of 100 Ah, theoretically can give a current of 10 amps for 10 hours, or 1 amperes for 100 hours.

 At a practical level there are certain performance losses conditioned by the battery discharge rate, the faster a battery discharges, the more energy is lost due to internal resistance.
 Therefore, the load capacity is usually given with reference to a standard discharge time (10 or 20 hours), and for a specific final voltage.

-The unit of electric charge in the International System is coulomb C. Coulomb is a derived unit that is defined in terms of the ampere: 1 coulomb is the amount of total electric charge that passes through a cross section of a conductor through which a electric current of one ampere for one second.
+The unit of electric charge in the International System is coulomb C. Coulomb is a derived unit that is defined in terms of the ampere: 1 coulomb is the amount of total electric charge that passes through a cross-section of a conductor through which an electric current of one ampere for one second.

-- An AA-size dry cell has a capacity of approximately 2 to 3 amp-hours.
+An AA size battery has a capacity of approximately 2 to 3 amp-hours.

-- The average smartphone battery generally has between 2,500 and 4,000 milliamps-hour of electrical capacity.
+The average battery of a mobile phone usually has between 2,500 and 4,000 milliamperes-hour of electrical capacity.

-- Car batteries vary in capacity, but a large car powered by an internal combustion engine would have a battery capacity of about 50 amps per hour.
+A large car has large batteries.
+It would have a battery capacity of about 50 amps per hour.